-In addition to the requirements for all concentrators (5 tutorials and 1 foreign literature course), students in the field of Latin American Studies complete the following requirements:
+In addition to the requirements for all concentrators (5 tutorials and 1 course that satisfies the language requirement), students in the Latin American Studies field complete the following requirements:

 - 2 survey courses, 1 history and 1 literature (each course should cover at least 100 years);

 - 1 course on Latin America before the middle of the twentieth century;

 - 4 elective courses, balanced between history and literature.